 This policy is subject to change at any time given the legal and ethical implications of this type of opportunity.

-The Center for Career Development has very strict guidelines regarding Virtual Internships, due to the lack of a supervised learning and working environment for our students:
+The Center for Career Development has very strict guidelines regarding Virtual Internships and opportunities for remote workers, due to the lack of a supervised learning and working environment for our students:

 If a virtual internship is proposed by a student, or offered by a prospective internship site, the following components will be considered by the University prior to final approval: